Why Adam Lisagor from Sandwich uses a teleprompter for video calls

 Luna Display’s Teleprompter Mode flips your iPad screen to work seamlessly with a beam splitter

 We designed Teleprompter Mode specifically to use with a beam splitter.
 A beam splitter is a fancy name for an optical device like a teleprompter.
 The device splits a beam of light in two, reflecting an image back at you.

 Without Teleprompter Mode, the image on your iPad would be reflected at you upside down and backward.
 But Teleprompter Mode automatically flips your display image, so that your beam splitter reflects the correct image orientation.

 We gave Adam an early look at Teleprompter Mode, and he was pretty happy with the result.

 OH MY GOD, IT IS GLORIOUS.
 You enabled flip horizontal and vertical so I don’t even have to turn my iPad upside-down and lock orientation!
 Holy cow, it’s exactly what I needed.Adam Lisagor approves of Teleprompter Mode

-Teleprompter Mode is available now in Luna Display version 4.2.
+Teleprompter Mode is available now in Luna Display for both Mac and PC.
 Please note that direct touch interaction is not supported in this mode.

 - Grab your gear!
 You’ll need to get set up with a beam splitter, camera, and Luna Display.
 Adam uses the Glide Gear TMP100 beam splitter (Amazon, $199).

 - Launch Luna Display.
-Plug the Luna Display hardware into your Mac, and open the Luna Mac and iPad apps.
-Verify that your apps are updated to version 4.2 (you can get the latest versions here).
+Plug the Luna Display hardware into your Mac or PC, and open the Luna desktop and iPad apps.
+Verify that your apps are updated to the latest version (you can get the latest versions here).

 - Enable Teleprompter Mode.
-In the Luna Display Mac app, go to <Preferences>.
+In the Luna Display desktop app, go to <Preferences>.
 Navigate to the <Advanced> tab.
 Check the box to <Enable Teleprompter Mode>.
 When this mode is enabled, your second display will appear upside-down.
 Please note that direct touch interaction is not supported in this mode.

 More ways to use your iPad with a teleprompter

 Adam uses his iPad as a teleprompter during team meetings and when he’s recording with his podcast friends.
 Here are some other ways that Teleprompter Mode could work for your setup:

 - Online teaching for live or pre-recorded lessons